 As I sit here, it’s early October and it already feels like the majority of the year has flown by.
 Last Christmas seems like an absolute world away.
 The Easter bunny has long since come and gone.
 The days are increasingly getting longer.
 It’s now only a matter of months before the busy run to the end of the year.

-It seems quite counterintuitive to be sitting in October and talking about events which might be happening in 2020.
+It seems quite counterintuitive to be sitting here in October and talking about events which might be happening in the new year.
 Trust me when I say that the reason for looking so far ahead has come from sharing with clients their bitter disappointment as to what the family law system does and doesn’t offer them in terms of a speedy resolution of matters.

 Chances are, at least a significant number of people reading this may well have already been through a family law parenting matter.
 Hopefully it was amicable.
 If things went well, an agreement was reached at an early stage.
 Maybe since that time you have updated it by way of a parenting plan.
 You may otherwise have a set of old parenting consent orders.
 Perhaps things were a bit more difficult and you ended up with orders at the end of a contested Court hearing.
 In any case, I sincerely hope that things have moved on and that water has found its new level as far as the children are concerned.